 ABOUT THE AWARD

-Award winners will be honored at our annual conference, EPS EXPO, held in Charleston, South Carolina from March 20-22, 2017.
+Award winners will be honored at our annual conference, EPS EXPO, held in New Orleans from March 26-28, 2018.

 Each individual company or entity is judged on achievement(s) in one of the following categories:

 New program developments or existing program improvements that significantly increase EPS recycling.

 Innovations in recycling that show exemplary results in material processing efficiencies.

 Improvements to existing technology or developments of new technology that expand EPS recycling efforts.

 Foam Cycle LLC – Augusta, NJ